-For those who are unsure about the cause of their hearing problem, a doctor’s appointment is still recommended.
+For those unsure about the cause of their hearing problem, a doctor’s appointment is still recommended.
 However, millions of Americans have age-related hearing loss.

-That means that those who are on a budget and know their problem can avoid paying for expensive appointments at doctors and audiologists.
+That means that those on a budget and know their problem can avoid paying for expensive appointments at doctors and audiologists.

 Nano hearing aids are FDA approved and can be ordered directly online, ensuring no middleman profits from the transaction.
 These markups raise prices excessively.

-Besides Nano digital hearing aids, there are a few other companies that are currently offering quality FDA-approved affordable hearing aids.
+Besides Nano digital hearing aids, a few other companies are currently offering quality FDA-approved affordable hearing aids.
 Many are new without much reviews from consumers yet:

 Widex has a variety of styles available, and they fall within the mid-price range.
 They can only be programmed by an audiologist or remotely by the company and they are effective for mild to severe hearing loss.

 Eargo hearing aids do not need to be programmed by an audiologist.
 They are in the higher-priced bracket of affordable hearing aids, but these are all in-the-canal styles and seem more suitable for mild to moderate hearing loss.